Monto, Queensland: Ancient past

-In the Mississippian era (358-323 mya) also known as the Early Carboniferous period, the area was part of a shallow sea where coral formed a coral reef that became carbonate rock (limestone) underlying the area.
+In the Mississippian era (358–323 mya) also known as the Early Carboniferous period, the area was part of a shallow sea where coral formed a coral reef that became carbonate rock (limestone) underlying the area.
 Cannindah Reef was the largest-known reef from this period.

 History

 Gureng Gureng (also known as Gooreng Gooreng, Goreng Goreng, Goeng, Gurang, Goorang Goorang, Korenggoreng) is an Australian Aboriginal language spoken by the Gureng Gureng people.
 The Gooreng Gooreng language region includes the towns of Bundaberg, Gin Gin and Miriam Vale extending south towards Childers, inland to Monto and Mt Perry.

 The town takes its name from its railway station, which in turn is an Aboriginal word meaning ridgy plain.

 Europeans settled in the area in the late 1840s, maintaining large pastoral holdings at the northern end of the Burnett Valley.
 Gold unearthed along Three Moon Creek — a tributary of the Burnett River — in the 1870s attracted further settlers.
 The original site of the diggings, 30 km north of present-day Monto, has since been flooded by construction of Cania Dam.

 Norton Diggings Provisional School opened circa 1881 and is believed to have been repositioned circa 1892 and renamed Norton Goldfield Provisional School.
 It closed circa 1903 but reopened in 1904 as Norton Provisional School, but then closed in 1907.

 The township of Monto was not formally established until 1924 in which year the post office opened.

-Lobbying for a school comenced in 1924.
+Lobbying for a school commenced in 1924.
 Monto State School opened on 25 January 1926.

 On Wednesday 17 April 1929, Archbishop James Duhig dedicated the Catholic Church of the Little Flower in Monto.
 Unusually the church had been built on leasehold land as freehold was unavailable.
 It was at 29 Rutherford Street.
 It now serves as the church hall for St Theresa's Catholic Church (built circa 1990).

 Monto Baptist Church opened on 23 April 1930.
 It was at 24 Kelvin Street.
 It closed in 1997 and passed into private ownership.

 St Therese's Catholic Primary School was opened on 5 February 1940 by the Presentation Sisters.

 With dwindling gold reserves, Monto turned its economy towards farming and logging, two of the region's major industries today.
 Deposits of thermal coal and limestone have been discovered in the shire.

 Monto State High School opened on 28 January 1964.

 The town was the administrative centre of Monto Shire until its amalgamation in 2008 into the new North Burnett Region local government area.

 Selene Public Hall was on Selene Hall Road in Selene.
 Having been unused for about ten years, it was relocated in February 2017 to the Monto Historical Centre at 20 Flinders Street, Monto, for use as an archive for the photographs of the Monto Historical Society.